-Malyn and Tyla had been riding together for a few months now, so Tyla probably could have managed to put his motorcycle helmet on by himself at this point, but Malyn still helped him with it every time.
-It felt almost ritualistic.
-He helped him zip the leather riding jacket up, too, which he definitely could have done on his own, but whatever.
-Tyla had never complained.
+Malyn and Tyla had been riding together for a few months now, so Tyla probably could have managed his own motorcycle helmet at this point, but Malyn still did it for him every time.
+He loved the routine of it, the excuse to be close.
+His fingers brushed against the copper-bright strands of Tyla’s hair as he gathered them out of the way before sliding the hard shell over his head.
+He helped him zip up the leather riding jacket, too, which he definitely could have done on his own, but whatever.
+Tyla had never complained, and Malyn wasn't about to give up the excuse to get in his space.

-Tyla had insisted he didn’t need the jacket at first, that he threw shielding spells up practically on reflex whenever anything startled him too bad.
-Which was true.
-Malyn had seen him do it.
+Tyla had insisted he didn’t need the jacket at first, arguing that he threw shielding spells up practically on reflex whenever anything startled him too bad.
+Which was true—Malyn had almost suffocated himself laughing one time when Finch had tried tossing Tyla a set of keys and they’d bounced off a shimmering barrier with a pathetic tink.
 Malyn had still insisted on the jacket, though, just in case.
-Besides, he’d already bought the damn thing, and it was too small for anyone else who might be riding with him to wear.
+Besides, he’d already bought the damn thing, and it was too small for anyone else who might be riding with him.

 Maybe that was a weird way to think about it.
 They’d never actually hugged.
-Malyn would have liked to, but he’d tried flirting with Tyla before, and every single time Tyla had just stonewalled him, so that wasn’t happening.
+Malyn would have liked to, but he’d tried flirting with Tyla before, and every single time Tyla had just stonewalled him with a placid sort of confusion.
 He didn’t feel too bad about enjoying the ride, but that was as far as he’d take things.

-It was late afternoon by the time they made it to the area Adin had sent to Malyn’s GPS, though the dense trees that filled the forest and blocked out light made it feel later.
-The first few of these dogs they’d dealt with had been in the city, and if Malyn had to hazard a guess, he’d say this was closer to their natural habitat.
+It was late afternoon by the time they made it to the area Adin had sent to Malyn’s GPS, though the dense trees that crowded the forest and blocked out the light made it feel later.
+The air was starting to get that damp, evening chill.
+The first few of these dogs they’d dealt with had been in the city, and if Malyn had to guess, he’d say this loamy, shadowed woodland was closer to their natural habitat.

 But in a way, it was his, too.
-Malyn collected his bow from the saddlebags on his motorcycle and they headed off into the forest.
+Malyn collected his bow from the saddlebags on his motorcycle, checking the tension on the string, and they headed off into the forest.

 “How are we going to find this thing?”
 Tyla asked as they walked.

-“Well, I—Ah, perfect.”
-Malyn pointed to a small wooden platform up in a tree.
+“Ah-hah!
+Perfect!”
+Malyn pointed to a small wooden platform wedged high up in a tree, the timber weathered and grey.
 “Deer stand.
-We can sit up there so that it can’t sneak up on us while we’re talking.
+We can sit up there so that it can’t sneak up on us.
 Good vantage to shoot from, too.”

 “Oh, interesting,” Tyla said.
 “You used to hunt, didn’t you?
 Is that how you know what that is?”

-Malyn let out a bark of laughter as he began to climb the ladder up to the platform.
+Malyn let out a bark of laughter as he began to climb the rickety ladder nailed into the trunk.
 “Nah.
 I hunted growing up, before I came to this world.
 We didn’t have these.”

-Malyn offered Tyla a hand up as Tyla neared the top of the ladder and helped him onto the platform.
-It was a tight fit, but they could sit side by side and not fall off.
+Malyn offered Tyla a hand up as he neared the top of the ladder, easily taking the slender weight of him and helping him onto the platform.
+The space was a tight fit; their thighs pressed together as they sat side by side on the rough, splintery planks.

-Tyla’s shoulder brushed Malyn’s as he shifted.
+Tyla’s shoulder brushed Malyn’s as he shifted, a warm point of contact in the cooling air.
 “Do you miss them?”

 “Maybe they would learn to like you the way you are?”

 “Traditional?
 In what way?
 I don’t know what a, uh… mediaeval peasant is.”
 The words ‘mediaeval peasant’ came out slightly mispronounced and more heavily accented than Malyn was used to from Tyla.
-It was easy to forget that he was using magic to allow them to communicate and he didn’t actually know the language.
+It was easy to forget that he was using magic to communicate.
+He didn’t actually know the language.
 If his own language didn’t have a word for something, the spell couldn’t translate it.

 “Ah.”